ignacio/LuaNode-Socket.IO/README.md

 not ready for prime-time yet.

 ## Status #
-Currently, the only transports implemented are *websockets* and *flashsockets*, and the server ir only compatible with v0.7pre clients.
-I'll add the other transports soon and eventually add support for v0.6 clients.
+Currently, the only transports actively supported are *websockets* and *flashsockets*, and the server is only compatible with v0.7pre clients.
+The other transports are disabled by default because they are a bit unstable at the moment.
+I'll add proper support for them soon and eventually add support for v0.6 clients.

 ## Installation #
 The easiest way to install is with [LuaRocks][3].